 31. See how organic veggies are grown at Bollywood Veggies

-Here you can join a rice planting activity or just stroll around the 10-acre farm admiring the cocoa trees, pandan and myriad of edible plants.
+At Bollywood Veggies you can join a rice planting activity or just stroll around the 10-acre farm admiring the cocoa trees, pandan and myriad of edible plants.
 Enjoy a meal in the on-site restaurant, Poison Ivy Bistro whilst you’re there.

 32. Wander ’round super-cool Kampong Glam

-For boutique browsing in Haji Lane to your heart’s content!
+Head to Kampong Glam for boutique browsing in Haji Lane to your heart’s content!
 Reward your little walkers with a treat from one of the cafes in the neighbourhood.
 Click here for the rundown on SG’s best independent boutique shopping!

 34. Fly at the Megazip Adventure Park

-Here you’ll find water fountains (bring swimmers!) and an adventure playground with treehouses, rope walks, and a 130m nature trail.
+Cool off at the Far East Organization Children’s Garden at Gardens by the Bay Here you’ll find water fountains (bring swimmers!) and an adventure playground with treehouses, rope walks, and a 130m nature trail.
 (NB: The park is closed every Monday).
 Read more here.

 38. Check out the Toa Payoh Crest Playground

 Is there a medal for city with best free playgrounds?
-Seriously our little red dot is a serious contender!
-This playground recreates a swampy style playground thanks to its looping terrain, plus rope bridges and stepping stones, obstacles and tunnel slides.
+Seriously our little red dot is a contender!
+This free playground recreates a swampy style playground thanks to its looping terrain, plus rope bridges and stepping stones, obstacles and tunnel slides.